 Note that this is an equivalence relation.
-For two equivalent games, for each equilibrium in either game, there is equilibrium in the other game with the same payoffs.
-This implicitly means that we regard any two outcomes with the same utility vector as equivalent.
+For two equivalent games, for each equilibrium in either game, there is an equilibrium in the other game with the same payoffs.
+For auctions, this property is called `weak strategic equivalence'.
+This definition implicitly suggests that we regard any two outcomes with the same utility vector as equivalent.
 While this is not necessarily the case in general, it will be the case for the types of games we consider.
-Namely, in our case we would have $G$ as an extensive-form game in generic form, meaning that all its utility vectors are distinct, and $G'=\C_P(G)$ the same game with contracts in the order specified by $P$.
+Namely, in our case we would have $G$ as an extensive-form game in generic form (meaning that all its utility vectors are distinct), and $G'=\C_P(G)$ the same game with contracts in the order specified by $P$.
 In the game $G'$, we will have multiple copies of each utility vector from $G$, however all its appearances represent the `same' underlying leaf from the game $G$.

-\begin{definition}[Stackelberg Resilience] A game $G$ is said to be \emph{Stackelberg $k$-resilient} for an integer $k>0$ if, for any list $P$ of $k$ distinct players, it holds that $\C_P(G) \cong G$.
+\begin{definition}[Stackelberg Resilience] A game $G$ is said to be \emph{Stackelberg $k$-resilient} for an integer $k>0$ if, for any list $P$ of $k$ distinct agents, it holds that $\C_P(G) \cong G$.
 We say $G$ is \emph{(full) Stackelberg resilient} if it is Stackelberg $n$-resilient. \end{definition}